Public Speaking has always been my greatest fear.

 Meetings are held in offices, schools, churches, anywhere and everywhere.

-Each club is different and works to a different timetable, but generally speaking meetings are held every 1-2 weeks on a Monday, Tuesday, Wednesday or Thursday and there are morning, lunchtime and evening clubs, so you can find one that suits your timetable.
+Each club is different and works to a different timetable, but generally speaking meetings are held every 1-2 weeks between Monday – Thursday, and there are morning, lunchtime and evening clubs, so you can find one that suits your timetable.

 How much does Toastmasters cost?